brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff10-tidus.md

 ---
 layout: article.njk
-meta_title: "Tidus from Final Fantasy X in DnD"
+meta_title: "How to Build Tidus from Final Fantasy X in DnD"
 meta_description: "Tidus grew into a strong leader with his support and attack abilities, his drive to succeed and overcome, and his leadership abilities.
 Here's how to build him."
 author: "Brandon Gregory"
 section_name: final-fantasy